-What sets us apart: Filecoin’s proof system
+What sets it apart: Filecoin’s proof system

-Much like other large technological innovations, blockchains are the marriage of several established technologies that we have already used and trusted for decades.
+Much like other large technological innovations, blockchains are the marriage of several established technologies that have already been used and trusted for decades.
 “Consensus mechanisms,” studied since the 1970s and developed in the 1990s as a tool to combat email spam, let users in a distributed system come to an agreement without the need for a central arbiter.

 Blockchains use different systems to maintain consensus.
 For example, Bitcoin’s proof-of-work consensus mechanism requires miners to compete with one another to solve a computationally expensive math problem in order to verify payments made between two people exchanging Bitcoin.
 Solving these problems requires lots of electricity.
 That’s why you hear reports about the Bitcoin network using more power annually than all of Switzerland (and its consumption growing much faster).

 Filecoin is built on a variation of Proof-of-Space.
 It is also related to Proof of Stake in that instead of only tokens as stake, stake is in the form of proven storage that determines a miner’s probability of mining a block.
 In building a decentralized storage network, a proof structure was built in which consensus is achieved through an operation yielding positive social externality: data storage.
 With the testnet launch, a new set of storage-based proof systems has been unveiled to attain decentralized consensus.